 Atomic Habits, in detail

-Atomic Habits is James Clear's book about how small habit changes compound into big results over time.
-The core idea is that you don't rise to the level of your goals, you fall to the level of your systems.
-Clear argues that the people we admire for their consistency aren't running on willpower.
-They've built environments and routines that make good behavior the default and bad behavior the friction-heavy exception.
+Atomic Habits is James Clear's framework for how very small changes — habits so minor they seem to make no difference on any given day — compound into remarkable results over months and years.
+His central reframe is that you do not rise to the level of your goals; you fall to the level of your systems.
+The people we credit with discipline are rarely running on willpower.
+They've built systems and environments that make the good behavior the path of least resistance and the bad behavior the friction-heavy exception.

 The big ideas